Microsoft to unveil first new Windows in six years

-June 24 (Reuters) - Microsoft Corp (MSFT.O) will show off on Thursday the first major revamp of its Windows operating system since 2015.
+(Reuters) - Microsoft Corp will show off on Thursday the first major revamp of its Windows operating system since 2015.

 The software that turned Microsoft into a household name and dominated personal computers for years has been overtaken in popularity by devices using Apple and Google software, but it is still core to Microsoft’s strength in the corporate market.